 1. Find a business idea

-Finding a business idea is something you can approach systematically by relying on time-tested approaches that have worked for other entrepreneurs.
+First of the steps to start an online business is figuring out what you want your business to be.
+Finding small business ideas is a task you can approach systematically by relying on time-tested approaches that have worked for other entrepreneurs.
 No matter whether you're looking to start a low-investment business on the side or you'd prefer to go all-in on your idea, the best way to find a product to sell starts with asking questions:

 A. What's the potential opportunity size?